NauvalPerdana/MPI-Python-BubbleSort/README.md

 # MPI-BubbleSort

-## Guide to Creating Master and Slave for Open MPI with Bubble Sort Python Code on Ubuntu Desktop
+## Running Bubble Sort Python with MPI Multinode Cluster on Ubuntu Desktop

 This guide provides step-by-step instructions for creating a master and slave, configuring SSH, configuring NFS, installing MPI, and running Bubble Sort code with Python on Ubuntu Desktop.